Elena Teplitskaya: Teacher

-In 1967 Teplitskaya switched to a teaching position at the department and сorrectional faculty and taught psychological and pedagogical disciplines including сorrectional, physiology, psychological and pedagogical diagnostics and pathological anatomy.
+In 1967 Teplitskaya switched to a teaching position at the department and correctional faculty and taught psychological and pedagogical disciplines including correctional, physiology, psychological and pedagogical diagnostics and pathological anatomy.

 She taught material from S. D. Zabraman, I. Shvancara, B. V. Zejgarnyka, A. Beene, A. Anastazee and S. Freud.
 She spoke fluent English, and was able to incorporate English material in its original language.

 Author

 Teplitskaya published textbooks.
 In 1963 she published A brief guide to practical lessons and demonstrations of the course of Pathologic Anatomy, which contributed to students' practical research skills in pathophysiological and morphological processes, pathogenesis, as well as clinical disease manifestations.
 She coauthored a guide for students Labor studies in secondary school.